kolint/kolint/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-How to setup Knockout Lint to work locally.
+How to setup KOLint to work locally.

 ### Using the CLI